 Many homeowners are looking for pointers on making small waterfalls of this sort, and why not?
 Such a feature provides your yard with the splendid sound of trickling water, the use of local stone can give it a natural look, and the cost is minimal.
 Therefore I decided to share my response to the reader so that all of you interested in a cascading water feature can profit from the advice.
 My answer follows.

 Two Different Ways to Arrange the Rocks

 - First sink a pre-formed pond liner into the ground, as demonstrated in this tutorial.
-This rigid liner has a depth of 7 inches and a diameter of 2 feet.
+This rigid liner has a depth of seven inches and a diameter of two feet.

 - Now build up a base for the natural stone.
 This base will not show, so it does not matter whether or not the material you use is attractive.
 Place two bricks at the bottom, then put a cinder block on top of the bricks.

 - With the base in place, begin working with the natural stone.
 Lay the first "step"--that is, one of the large, flat rocks--on top of the cinder block.

 - On either end of this first step, place a couple of smaller rocks that will serve as spacers (these will separate one step from the next).

 - Lay the second step across these spacer rocks.
 The first step will stick furthest out over the surface of the pond, while the third step will recede the farthest back.
 The second step will fall somewhere in between.